-Instructor: Office: E-mail: Office hours: Class time: Class location: Jangho Yoon, Ph.D. 文科楼四区 - Room #218 janghoyoon@scupi.cn Tue: 12:30 ~ 13:30 PM and Wed: 12:30 ~ 14:30 or by an appointment Thursday: 08:15 - 11:00 AM Teaching Building 1 A608 Catalog Description: This is 3 credit hour course intended to introduce students to the motion of particles and rigid bodies.
-Students are expected to develop an understanding of the fundamental principles of applied kinematics for particles and rigid bodies in engineering dynamics, and demonstrate an integrated understanding of engineering dynamics principles through applications involving problem solving and through creation of design solutions to engineering scenarios.
-Course Objective At the end of the course, the student will be able to: Interpret the geometry and physical meaning of mechanical systems by drawing diagrams (free body diagrams and kinematic diagrams) Apply several governing methods (Newton laws, work-energy, impulse-momentum) to study mechanical systems Analyze and predict the kinematics and kinetics of a body using various reference frame Prerequisites: MATH 0240 Analytic Geometry & Calculus 3 ENGR 0135 Statics & Mechanics of Materials I Textbook: J.L.
+Instructor: Jangho Yoon, Ph.D.
+Office: 文科楼四区 Room #218 E-mail: janghoyoon@scupi.cn Office hours: Tue & Wed: $17:00 \sim 18:00$ PM and Thu: $14:00 \sim 15:00$ or by appointment Class time: Monday: 08:15 - 11:00 AM Class location: 文科楼四区 Room #202 Catalog Description: This is 3 credit hour course intended to introduce students to the motion of particles and rigid bodies.
+Students are expected to develop an understanding of the fundamental principles of applied kinematics for particles and rigid bodies in engineering dynamics and demonstrate an integrated understanding of engineering dynamics principles through applications involving problem solving and through creation of design solutions to engineering scenarios.
+Course Objective At the end of the course, the student will be able to: • Interpret the geometry and physical meaning of mechanical systems by drawing diagrams (free body diagrams and kinematic diagrams) Apply several governing methods (Newton laws, work- energy, impulse-momentum) to study mechanical systems • Analyze and predict the kinematics and kinetics of a body using various reference frame Prerequisites: MATH 0240 Analytic Geometry & Calculus 3 ENGR 0135 Statics & Mechanics of Materials I Textbook: Engineering Mechanics Dynamics.
+9th edition by J.L.
 Meriam and L.G.
-Kraige, Engineering Mechanics Dynamics.
-8th edition, John Wiley & Sons, Inc. New York, 2010.
+Kraige, John Wiley & Sons, Inc. New York, 2010.
 Reference: R. C. Hibbler, Engineering Mechanics - Dynamics, Prentice-Hall